 Our Lutheran Women’s Missionary League (LWML) is part of an international network devoted to service and missionary support.
 The ladies gather in the evening on the third Tuesday of the month.
 Our Dorcas society provides fellowship, encouragement, and service within our congregation.
 These ladies gather in the day on the second Wednesday of the month.

 Hope’s Men’s Service Group is devoted to supporting each other toward growing in discipleship and offering their time and abilities to help the church, its members, and the community in hands-on ways.
 This lively group works and plays together for the sake of God’s kingdom.
-They meet on the third Tuesday of the month.

 Children from ages 18 months to 4 years are invited to be part of this twice-weekly program on Tuesdays and Thursdays from 9:00 am to 1:00 pm.
 The nurturing staff provide a safe and stimulating environment for little ones to develop socially, mentally, and spiritually.
 Hope’s MDO is a consistently well-reviewed and highly-regarded community service that has been in operation for more than four years.